 Top-up payments, net of manufacturing costs, are paid when polished diamonds are sold to an end buyer and the sales prices achieved exceed the initial purchase price paid to Lucara.
 Top-up payments primarily relate to carats delivered in previous quarters.
-The Company anticipates that top-up payments will have a reduced impact on revenue going forward.
-This is attributable to improvements that HB have made in planning for rough stones that should, on average, result in higher initial polished values being assigned to delivered stones.
+The amount and timing of top up payments received is impacted by the complexity of certain rough diamonds and the qualitative assumptions that are part of the initial planning process.
+At various points during the manufacturing process, the stones are re-assessed and adjustments may be made to the manufacturing plan, with the objective of maximizing the final sales price.

-At June 30, 2022 the cumulative invoiced diamond sales to HB that was considered variable was \$42.9 million (December 31, 2021: \$56.4 million) and included deliveries made in the first half of 2022 and 2021.
+At September 30, 2022, the cumulative invoiced diamond sales to HB that was considered variable was \$33.7 million (December 31, 2021: \$56.4 million) and included deliveries made in the first half of 2022 and 2021.
 Variable consideration is a component of the transaction price and represents an area of significant management estimate and judgment.
 The variable consideration will be confirmed as the rough diamonds to which it relates are manufactured, polished and sold.